npm/npm/doc/misc/npm-config.md

 `--access=public`.
 The only valid values for `access` are `public` and `restricted`.
 Unscoped packages _always_ have an access level of `public`.

+### allow-same-version

+* Default: false
+* Type: Boolean

+Prevents throwing an error when `npm version` is used to set the new version to the same value as the current version.

 ### always-auth

 * Default: false